BrianxTu/HogMagic/modules/player/README.md

-# World Module
+# Player Module

-This is the module for all World related items.
-Written by BrianTU#0001 You can find the latest version of Modules [here](https://github.com/BrianxTu/Modules)
+This is the module for all Player related items.
+Written by BrianTU#0001

 ## Setup